| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 I reluctantly, but wisely, went back to the drawing board and came up with a

-BACK ON THE BOOZE I’d been listening to a lot of ‘50’s rock ‘n’ roll when I wrote this song
+much more appropriate backing for the tongue-in-cheek lyric. | BACK ON THE BOOZE I’d been listening to a lot of ‘50’s rock ‘n’ roll when I wrote this song

 and wanted to capture the spirit of some of that music.
 The fact that it takes